trychlos/pwix-accounts-ui/README.md

 ## How does it work ?

-The main *accounts* user interface is the 'acUserLogin' template.
+The main *accounts* user interface is the `acUserLogin` template.

-In its default configuration, the 'acUserLogin' template provides the full login workflow through beautiful Bootstrap modal dialogs.
+In its default configuration, the `acUserLogin` template provides the full login workflow through beautiful Bootstrap modal dialogs.
 See [the most simple user](#the-most-simple-usage) later.

-*accounts* adds to this standard behavior the capability to call 'acUserLogin' several times, each time with a different configuration, so that the package is able to nicely handle different running contexts.
+*accounts* adds to this standard behavior the capability to call `acUserLogin` several times, each time with a different configuration, so that the package is able to nicely handle different running contexts.

 As some example use cases, we can evoke: